Got extra time in Taiwan’s capital city? Explore the rest of this fascinating East Asian country by tackling some of the best day trips from Taipei.

 From Taipei Main Station, there are plenty of local trains bound for Keelung all day long.
 The trip is less than an hour and costs NT$41.

-Where to stay in Taipei: The best hotels for day-trippers
+Where to stay in Taipei for day-tripping

-Pumped to tackle these side trips?
 Among the best places to stay in Taipei for day-trippers are Zhongzheng and Ximending, two areas set in a prime location for exploring the outskirts of the city.
+Here are a few top picks in the area…

-- Roaders Hotel: A wholly-unique modern hotel near Ximending taking its design cues from the Great American Road Trip.
+• Roaders Hotel: A wholly unique modern hotel near Ximending, taking its design cues from the Great American Road Trip.

-- Via Hotel Taipei Station: A simple 3-star hotel with superbly clean modern rooms located just minutes from Taipei Main Station.
+• Via Hotel Taipei Station: A simple 3-star hotel with superbly clean modern rooms located just minutes from Taipei Main Station.

-- Cosmos Hotel Taipei: A lovely 4-star mid-range hotel boasting elegant rooms in a location close to both Taipei Main Station and Ximending that can’t be beat.
+• Cosmos Hotel Taipei: A lovely 4-star mid-range hotel boasting elegant rooms in a location close to both Taipei Main Station and Ximending that can’t be beat.

-- PALAIS de Chine Hotel: One of the best Taipei luxury hotels, this 5-star gem loads up on class & sophistication—inside and out.
+• PALAIS de Chine Hotel: One of the best Taipei luxury hotels, this 5-star gem loads up on class & sophistication—inside and out.

 Final recommendations

-- Tastebuds in an uproar?
+• Tastebuds in an uproar?
 Devour the evening delights of Miaokou Night Market in Keelung or the famous riverside treats of Tamsui Old Street in Tamsui for a taste extravaganza you won’t soon forget.

-- Craving some unbridled nature?
+• Craving some unbridled nature?
 Lace up your hiking shoes and hit up the Sandiaoling Waterfall Trail, Xiaozi Shan Hiking Trail, or Yangmingshan National Park for a dash of fresh air.